dendrovis/archipelagos-zero/README.md

 ## What?

-My On-Job-Training (OJT) end task, which is to make a single page application (SPA) with react library.
+One of my internship's On-Job-Training (OJT) end task, which is to make a single page application (SPA) with react library.
 The complexity must be enough to last 2 weeks

 ## Why?